FormerLurker/ArcWelderPlugin/README.md

 7. Click on the plugin manager in the left menu.
 8. Within the plugin manager, click **Get More...** .
 9. Paste the installation URL you copied into the **... from URL** text box and click the **Install** button to the right of the text box.
-10. After installation is complete (**it will take longer than average** since **Arc Welcer** must compile a c++ package).
+10. After installation is complete (**it will take longer than average** since **Arc Welder** must compile a c++ package).
 Reboot your pi.

 ### Using Arc-Welder

 By default, Arc-Welder will automatically convert any newly added GCode files and will create a new file containing the converted GCode.
 Using the default settings, this new file will end with **.aw.gcode**.
 If your GCode file was called **print.gcode**, the converted file will be **print.aw.gcode**.

 You can also convert existing files from the file manager by clicking a new icon (compress icon - two arrows pointing towards each other) that will now be available within the file manager.
 Note: You cannot convert files that have already been converted by *Arc Welder*!

 Once a file has been converted, the *Arc Welder* tab will show detailed statistics about the conversion, including before/after file sizes, compression information, before and after segment length statistics, and more.
 You can view these statistics at any time by selecting a welded file or by clicking the statistics icon in the file manager.